 - quality control

 If an individual had management courses as a part of their degree program, they could even work as a manager of technology.

 Differentiation from Engineering

-This field offers a great variety of jobs as the application and implementation of the designs and concepts derived from a variety of areas in engineering.
-That, in addition to the jobs being available from every degree level offered, makes the field of engineering technology very desirable to many individuals.
+This field offers a great variety of jobs.
+The application and implementation of the designs and concepts are derived from a variety of areas in engineering.
+That, in addition to the jobs being available from every degree level, makes the field of engineering technology very desirable to many individuals.